 Interactivity And Engagement

 I still remember the days when my thumbs were hurting from hours spent seating idly and pushing a few buttons on controller.
 Looks like those days are going into past, as I see more and more games been developed that require direct interaction from player and provide level of engagement we could never dream of before.
 Just today I observed quite a few kids deeply engaged into “Guitar Heroes” video game that requires more interaction than any “Mario Brothers” ever did.
 And let’s not forget about the WII console.
-Once again Nintendo broke all the rules and have created a revolution in video gaming and redefined what interaction means.
+Once again Nintendo broke all the rules and have created a revolution in video gaming and redefined what interaction means, I read the original article on GamingBuff.com about the best monitors and it helped me get decide which one I wanted.

 How do blogs stand up to this challenge?
 A front line of Web 2.0 generation, blogs spruced up with widgets, polls, comment system and ability to vote and contribute to content go beyond anything available via standard static pages.
 But perhaps what is even more important is that blogs make all these options available to widest range of people.
 People who have ideas simply need to have a desire and a few minutes of their time to implement all these options.
 Blogs ARE the Web Interaction.
 It is individual thoughts and ideas commented on by people, argued by people, shared by people and spread by people.